 We use a Rigaku Rotating anode generator with a MAR345 Image Plate detector for protein crystallography.

-The Siemens D5000 X-Ray Powder diffractometer Operates in θ/2θ geometry for both reflection and transmission and has a grazing incidence setup for thin films or surface diffraction.
+The Siemens D5000 X-Ray Powder diffractometer operates in θ/2θ geometry for both reflection and transmission and has a grazing incidence setup for thin films or surface diffraction.
+This instrument is fitted with a Ge monochromator which allows high resolution patterns to be collected using monochromatic Cu-Ka1 radiation.
+This instrument is also fitted with an HTK-1200N high temperature camera.

 Phase analyses can be rapidly performed using the ICDD PDF4 database and Highscore software.